eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 {{< / highlight >}}

-On line 7 (and 13, respectively), you can see how {javadoc}model/util/ModelBuilder.html[ModelBuilder] can add statements to a specific named graph using the `namedGraph` method.
+On line 7 (and 13, respectively), you can see how {{< javadoc "ModelBuilder" "model/util/ModelBuilder.html" >}} can add statements to a specific named graph using the `namedGraph` method.
 Similarly to how the `subject` method defines what subject each added statement is about (until we set a new subject), `namedGraph` defines what named graph (or 'context') each statement is added to, until either a new named graph is set, or the state is reset using the `defaultGraph` method.

 On lines 23 and further, you can see two examples of how this information can be accessed from the resulting Model.
 You can explicitly retrieve all available contexts (line 23).
 You can also use a context identifier as a parameter for the `filter` method, as shown on line 28.

-# Databases and SPARQL querying
+## Databases and SPARQL querying

 When RDF models grow larger and more complex, simply keeping all the data in an in-memory collection is no longer an option: large amounts of data will simply not fit, and querying the data will require more sophisticated indexing mechanisms.
 Moreover, data consistency ensurance mechanisms (transactions, etc) will be necessary.
 In short: you need a database.